Cleaning & Organizing

 Products claiming to be ‘flushable’ such as certain brands of cat litter and wipes still create a high risk of clogged drains.
 Cat litter is still highly absorbent after you flush it and toxins from cat feces may get leaked into the ocean and harm marine life.
 Flushable wipes also don’t break down properly and often get caught on other things creating large clots in pipes.
 These are the 12 things to never flush down the toilet.

 Condoms are made of latex, which doesn’t disintegrate in water, so never, ever flush them.
 Throw them in the trash or dispose of them at a waste treatment center.
 If you flush them, they may end up in the ocean and marine life often mistakes them for food and chokes.

 Even though most cleaning products are liquid, they should never be poured down the drain because they contain harmful chemicals.
 Many contain phosphates, antibacterial agents, and other compounds that aren’t removed at the water treatment plant and can be hazardous to the ecosystem.
-These are the 8 things to never put in the dishwasher.
+Never, ever put these things down your garbage disposal.

 The only paper product that should go down your drain is toilet paper.
 It has been especially designed to break down and disintegrate in water.
 Always dispose of other paper products such as paper towels, cotton balls, and feminine hygiene products in the trash.
 These items are extremely absorbent and will easily clog your pipes.

 It okay to let some food run down the drain, but a lot of it expands when mixed with water and can lead to a block.
 Pasta and rice are two foods to watch out for.
 Also, pastas are made with flour, which will become sticky and catch other things in your pipes.